sihhub/interactify/README.md

 # Interactify

-Interactify is a web project that showcases interactive and creative screens in a card format.
+Interactify is a web project that showcases interactive and creative screens.
 It serves as an inspiration and exploration platform for creative developers and designers.

-## Project Inspiration

-This project is inspired by platforms that present interactive UI components and creative designs.

 ## Reference Sites